 Casual garage sale shoppers are people who only occasionally go to garage sales.
 They usually don’t buy much.
 And their negotiations style is usually timid and neighborly if at all.

 Professional garage sale shoppers are people who go to garage sales regularly, many weekly, looking for items for themselves or their business.
 These people know how to “work” a garage sale and they know how to negotiate and haggle.
 These people will be your first customers to arrive.
 Some of them will show up before the city’s allowable start time.
 Be prepared for these customers as they can represent up to 70% of your sales!

-A third group that frequently falls into the professional garage sale category because of their superior negotiating skills are “emigrate” garage sale shoppers.
+A third group that frequently falls into the professional garage sale category because of their superior negotiating skills are “recent immigrant” garage sale shoppers.
 I learned a lot about negotiating from them.
-They are good negotiators so you really need be alert when they present you with offers.
+They are good negotiators so you really need to be alert when they present you with offers.
 Here’s why.

 People who immigrate to the U.S. from these countries use these skills when they buy things.
 A garage sale is an ideal environment for them to use these skills.

-Emigrate garage sale shoppers are either buying for themselves, their family, or for their business in the US or country of origin.
+Immigrant garage sale shoppers are either buying for themselves, their families, or for their business in the US or their country of origin.
 They can represent your biggest sales, so be attentive, polite, and respectful.

 Here are some tips for coming out on top when negotiating with customers.

 - Have fun and be playful but stay on your toes.